 2) Root transformation efforts in a sense of belonging

 6) Unleash learning as a power for transformation

 7) Make small-scale changes within a large scale

 Regarding rule number four, Ms. Bevan noted that rather than “empowering” staff—a top-down approach—leaders should help staff find their own agency to make choices on improving care and acting on those choices.

 Her full power-point presentation can be viewed here.

-The Quality Leaders Forum, organized in collaboration with Greater New York Hospital Association (GNYHA), includes alumni from the UHF/GNYHA Clinical Quality Fellowship Program and honorees from UHF’s Tribute to Excellence in Health Care.
+The Quality Leaders Forum includes alumni from the UHF/GNYHA Clinical Quality Fellowship Program and honorees from UHF’s Tribute to Excellence in Health Care.
 Members are invited to network and discuss current issues in health care quality with nationally recognized quality leaders and to pursue opportunities for sharing best practices.

 Past Forum summaries can be found here.
 The next Forum will be held on April 14, 2022.